MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-generate-delivery-reminders.md

 ---
-    title: How to Generate Delivery Reminders
+    title: How to Generate Delivery Reminders in Austria
     description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can create delivery reminders when a purchase has not been delivered as expected.

     documentationcenter: ''